 CO_2 emissions from fuel combustion have to be counted in the term e_u .
 If non-fossil carbon enters into the molecule of the output, those emissions might be compensated by the term e{ex_use} included in e_i for those non-fossil inputs.
-The share of RFNBOs in the output of the virtual process would be determined as set out in section 5.4.
-In case the process yields more than one output, each type of output would include the same share of RFNBOs,
+The share of RFNBOs in the output of the virtual process would be determined as set out in chapter 4.9.
+In case the process yields more than one output, each type of output would include the same share of RFNBOs and other fuels in line with Article 30(2) of Revised Directive EU/2018/2001 37.
+The ratio of different outputs of the virtual process should not differ from